ministryofjustice/itpolicycontent/content/security/framework/password-standard.md

 | All other systems | 1 day |

 You don't have to change a password because it is old.
 The reason is that time-expiry of passwords is an "[...outdated and ineffective practice](https://www.ncsc.gov.uk/blog-post/your-password-expiry-policy-may-have-reached-its-expiry-date)".

+Some current or legacy systems do not permit passwords that comply fully with MOJ [guidance][pg].
+For example, some mobile devices, laptop hard drive encryption tools, or older computers might not be able to support a mix of character types.
+For such systems, choose passwords that are as close as possible to MOJ [guidance][pg].

 <!--